Skip to ma into content

 The LiquiSonic® Sensor continuously measures both the concentration and the temperature within the predefined range.
 The process data is updated every second.

-The liquid-contacting sensor component is made of stainless steel or corrosion-resistant material such as Hastelloy C-2000 or is coated with Halar or PFA.
+The liquid-contacting sensor component is made of stainless steel or corrosion-resistant material like Hastelloy C-2000, or it is coated with Halar or PFA.

 Various additional functions integrated into the sensor, such as the flow monitor (Flow / Stop) or the wet-dry monitoring (full / empty pipeline), complement the process control.